SignalK/specification/gitbook-docs/data_model_multiple_values.md

 ```
 Individual updates can be distinguished by their source.

-If a client wants only the values of a single source it should subscribe to a path that includes the full path under `values` including the source reference key of the source.
-The source reference should be enclosed in square brackets:  `navigation.speedThroughWater.values[n2kFromFile.43]`.
+If a client wants only the values of a specific source it should subscribe to a path that includes the full path under `values` including the source reference key of the source.
+The source reference should be enclosed in square brackets:  `navigation.courseOverGroundTrue.values[n2k./dev/ikommunicate.128267]`.
 The client can retrieve the relevant data via REST API.

 **Note:** The exact format of the update message is affected by the subscription policy.
 A policy of `instant` will result in changes being sent immediately, so typically one item in `values` per update.
 A policy of `fixed` will result in periodic updates which may contain many items in `values`.